Safeguarding Policy

 Photography and Images

 Winchelsea School recognises that the vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
-Sadly, some people abuse children through taking or using images, so at school we ensure that we have some safeguards in place.
-To protect children, we will:
+Sadly, some people abuse others through taking or using images, so at school we ensure that we have some safeguards in place.
+To protect pupils, we will:

 • Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications);

-• Seek Parental Consent, parents have the right to withhold permission for photographs and video of their child to be shared;
+• Seek Parental Consent (or in the case of Children in Care consent will be sought from the pupils social worker).
+Parents have the right to withhold permission for photographs and video of their child to be shared;

-• Use only the child’s first name with an image;
+• Use only the pupil’s first name with an image;

-• Encourage children to tell us if they are worried about any photographs that are taken of them;
+• Encourage pupils to tell us if they are worried about any photographs that are taken of them;

 • Following the Data Protection Policy.

-At events such as Sports Day where parents / carers are taking photographs of children the school will make it absolutely clear that should they wish to take images that these are to be for personal use only and that they should not be shared on social media.
+At events such as Sports Day where Parents / Carers are taking photographs of pupils the school will make it absolutely clear that should they wish to take images that these are to be for personal use only and that they should not be shared on social media.

 Children Missing from Education (CME), Exclusion and Attendance